Prof. He Kekang

 Prof. Guo Shaoqing

-Speaker Bio: Prof. Guo Shaoqing is the Dean and Professor of Educational Technology College, Northwest Normal University, Director of Internet Education Data Learning and Analysis Technology National Local Joint Engineering Laboratory led by National Development and Reform Commission, Director of Gansu Province Digital Education Engineering Laboratory, leading talent of Gansu Province.
+Prof. Guo Shaoqing is the Dean and Professor of Educational Technology College, Northwest Normal University, Director of Internet Education Data Learning and Analysis Technology National Local Joint Engineering Laboratory led by National Development and Reform Commission, Director of Gansu Province Digital Education Engineering Laboratory, leading talent of Gansu Province.
 He has been mainly engaged in modern distance education, information technology and education, digital media resources research and development and technical support, as well as other direction of teachers’ professional development researches.

 He also occupied other positions, such as member of Group of Experts of Ministry of Education Information, Education Technology Teaching Guidance Subcommittee of the Ministry of Education Higher Education Technology and Methodology Teaching Advisory Committee, the National Teacher Education Curriculum Resources Committee of Education Technology and Comprehensive Practice Committee.
 He was given Digital Fair Outstanding Contribution Award by AACE (AACE: Association for the Advancement of Computing in Education) in 2010.